-The credit union is a member of the Credit Union Financial Support Scheme Limited (CUFSS) a Company limited by guarantee, established to provide financial support to member credit unions in the event of a liquidity or capital problem.
-As a member, the credit union is committed to maintaining 3.2% of the total assets as deposits with Cuscal Limited.
-Under the terms of the Industry Support Contract (ISC), the maximum call for each participating credit union would be 3.2% of the credit union's total assets

-(3% under loans and facilities and 0.2% under the cap on contributions to permanent loans).
-This amount represents the participating credit union's irrevocable commitment under the ISC.
+The Credit Union is a member of the Credit Union Financial Support Scheme Limited (CUFSS) a Company limited by guarantee, established to provide financial support to member Credit Unions in the event of a liquidity or capital problem.
+As a member, the Credit Union is committed to maintaining 3.2% of the total assets as deposits with an Australian ADI.
+Under the terms of the Industry Support Contract (ISC), the maximum call for each participating Credit Union would be 3.2% of the Credit Union's total assets (3% under loans and facilities and 0.2% under the cap on contributions to permanent loans).
+This amount represents the participating Credit Union's irrevocable commitment under the ISC.
 At the balance date there were no loans issued under the arrangement.